timpratim/cargo-chat/README.md

 *   Rust (latest stable recommended).
 *   An embedding model compatible with `embed-anything` (the default is `jinaai/jina-embeddings-v2-small-en`, which will be downloaded on first use).
 *   Optionally, an OpenAI API key set as an environment variable (`OPENAI_API_KEY`) for answer synthesis and advanced HyDE features.
+*   ONNX Runtime and its dependencies if you plan to use the reranking feature.
+Installation instructions can be found on the [ONNX Runtime website](https://onnxruntime.ai/docs/install/).

 ## Building